yasanthaniroshan/TelegramBot_with_Django/Readme.md

 This project is a Telegram bot built using Django framework.
 The bot has several features of DjangoORM integrated with Telegram API.

+## Introduction

+The Telegram bot implemented in this project allows users to interact with a Django backend through the Telegram messaging platform.
+It provides features such as user registration, data retrieval, and other custom commands tailored to specific use cases.
+The bot leverages Django's powerful ORM capabilities to manage user data and respond to user queries in real-time.

+## Features

+- **Automation**: The Telegram bot automates tasks and processes, reducing manual intervention and streamlining operations.
+- **Information Retrieval**: Users can query the bot for information stored in the Django backend, making it a convenient interface for accessing data.
+- **User Engagement**: The bot enhances user engagement by providing a conversational interface for interacting with the Django application.
+- **Scalability**: Built on Django, the project is scalable and can handle increasing user interactions and data volume efficiently.

 ## Installation

 1. Clone the repository :